deurzen/nugget/README.md

 In this context, a nugget has the same connotation.
 A nugget is a vital or valuable piece of information that you want to store for future reference.
-A nugget has the following fields:
+A nugget has the following properties:

 - **Title**: The name or description of the nugget.
 - **URI**: A reference to or identifier for the content of the nugget, such as